|

 Shop and, earlier, a bottling company.
 The fire department will occupy the

 building on February 15.
-The station will serve such areas as Budleigh, Anderson
+The station would serve such areas as Budleigh, Anderson

 Heights, Woodrow Park, Vanguard Park, and Villa Park.
 Previous considerations

-included the Country Club Apartments grounds.
-FHA regulations, however, prohibit
+included the Country Club Apartments grounds, but FHA regulations prohibited

 a garage.
 (January 2, 1943)rt,no